diderote/LSF-RNAseq/README.md

 17. Overlap of differentially expressed genes from different tests with scaled venn-diagram and GO/KEGG enrichment of overlaps.

 Option Details:
-* Restart: (yes/no) Whether to check for an incomplete pipeline and pickup where left off, or restart from scratch.
+* Restart: (yes/no) Whether to restart from the beginninng or check for an incomplete pipeline and pickup from last completed step.
 * ERCC_spike: align reads to spike index using STAR.
 * Stranded: (yes/no) Will generate two stranded signal bigwig files if stranded.
 Otherwise, will generate one per sample.
 * Sequencer: Nextseq or Hiseq